docyes/backbonebase/README.md

 ##### reverse `collection.reverse()`

-Reverses the order of the internally stored collection.
+Reverses the order of the internally stored array of models.